sequencing/isaac_aligner/src/markdown/manual.md

                                                  CTGTCTCTTATACACATCT*,*AGATGTGTATAAGAGACAG
                                                    NexteraMp         : Nextera mate-pair.
 Same as
                                                  CTGTCTCTTATACACATCT,AGATGTGTATAAGAGACAG
-    --dodgy-alignment-score arg (=0)             Controls the behavior for templates where alignment score is impossible to assign:
+    --description arg                            Freeform text to be stored in the iSAAC @PG DS bam header tag --dodgy-alignment-score arg (=0)             Controls the behavior for templates where alignment score is impossible to assign:
                                                   - Unaligned        : marks template fragments as unaligned